 - SCTA (Student California Teachers Association)

 - The SCTA is a club focused on the education profession and its wonderful opportunities.
-We seek to serve the community of Point Loma, as well as our very own campus, through several exciting projects.
+They seek to serve the community of Point Loma, as well as the PLNU campus, through several exciting projects.

 - SDA (Student Dietetic Association)

-- SDA is a club for dietetic and nutrition students that is associated with the Department of Sociology, Social Work and Family Sciences.
-We have monthly meetings, social outings, on-campus activities, networking opportunities, and volunteer opportunities.
+- SDA is a club for dietetic and nutrition students that is associated with the Department of Sociology, Social Work, & Family Sciences.
+They have monthly meetings, social outings, on-campus activities, networking opportunities, and volunteer opportunities.

 - Society of Physics Students